Apply for help with household, healthcare and home heating costs: Seniors Care Grant

 How long it takes

-It should take 8 weeks to get your reimbursement cheques.
+It should take 8 weeks to get your reimbursement.
 It can take longer if more information is needed or if your application hasn’t been filled in correctly.
-If more information is required to process your grants, the Department of Service Nova Scotia and Internal Services contacts you by email.
+If more information is required to process your grant, the Department of Service Nova Scotia contacts you by email.

 Cost